Cardano-Fans/crfa-block-checker/README.md

 In Discord `Edit Channel -> Integrations -> Webhooks` you'll need to create a new webhook and use the URL for the env variable `DISCORD_WEBHOOK_URL` in your `.env` file.

 Then you can run `bundle exec ruby discord_report.rb` the same way as described above.

+### Report to Telegram

+Setup a Telegram Bot using [BotFather](https://t.me/botfather) to obtain the required API token and get the Chat-ID of your Group by inviting @RawDataBot into your Group.
+Store both values in `.env`.

+Then you can run `bundle exec ruby telegram_report.rb` the same way as described above.

 ## Examples